Lisa McMann: Personal life

-Lisa is married to fellow writer and musician, Matt McMann, and they have two adult children.
-Her son is an artist named Kilian McMann and her daughter is an actress, Kennedy McMann.
-Kennedy was cast in Nancy Drew as the titular character, in the new CW series.
+Lisa married fellow writer and musician Matt McMann on May 31, 1991.
+Together they have two children, a son who is an artist named Kilian McMann (b.
+1993) and a daughter who is an actress named Kennedy McMann (b.
+1996).
+Kennedy was cast in Nancy Drew as the titular character, in a CW series.
+They currently live in Tempe, Arizona.